ctrble/next-md-blog-template/README.md

 Retrieving and parsing the site content is done with `./src/lib/getContent.js`.

+## Browser Support

+Next.js comes with [polyfills](https://nextjs.org/docs/basic-features/supported-browsers-features) and [CSS support](https://nextjs.org/docs/advanced-features/customizing-postcss-config) for IE11 and modern browsers.

+Browserslist is also used to determine supported browsers and provide those settings to other tools like Babel and Autoprefixer.
+The rules can be updated in the `browserslist` key `package.json`, and the current settings can be easily viewed at [browsersl.ist](https://browsersl.ist/?q=%3E0.3%25%2C+not+ie+11%2C+not+dead%2C+not+op_mini+all).

 ## Deployment

 This project is most easily deployed via [Vercel](https://vercel.com/), but should work on other platforms if they support serverless functions.
 You may need to install and configure additional packages if you deploy elsewhere, such as [next-on-netlify](https://github.com/FinnWoelm/next-on-netlify) if you'd prefer to use Netlify.